$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

 We now turn to much more challenging calculations of the realistic system of infinite nuclear matter.
 The many-body Hamiltonian, $\hat{H}=\hat{T}+\hat{V}_{\mathrm{NN}}+\hat{V}_{\mathrm{3N}}$, includes the kinetic energy term $\hat{T}$ alongside interaction terms corresponding to nucleon-nucleon (NN) and three-nucleon forces (3NF) that are derived from $\chi$EFT.
-To compare with other methods, the 3NF is included at the normal-ordered two-body level \cite{PhysRevC.82.014314,PhysRevC.89.014319}, although FCIQMC can naturally deal with the full 3NF.
-The many-body basis is constructed by Slater determinants built with single-particle (SP) momentum eigenstates, $\left|\boldsymbol{k}_a \sigma_a \tau_a\right\rangle$ on the lattice in momentum space.
+To compare with other methods, the 3NF is included at the normal-ordered two-body level~\cite{PhysRevC.82.014314,PhysRevC.89.014319}, although FCIQMC can naturally deal with the full 3NF.
+The many-body basis is constructed by Slater determinants built on single-particle (SP) momentum eigenstates, $\left|\boldsymbol{k}_a \sigma_a \tau_a\right\rangle$ on the lattice in momentum space with $\boldsymbol{k}_a$, $\sigma_a$ and $\tau_a$ being the momentum, spin and isospin projections, respectively.
 Our calculations are performed in a cubic box of volume $V=L^3$ with $A$ nucleons at a density $\rho=A/V$, employing periodic boundary conditions which discretize the momenta with a spacing of $\Delta k=2\pi/L$.
 The SP basis is defined by a momentum cutoff $|\boldsymbol{k}_a|\leq k_\mathrm{max}$, which should be sufficiently large to ensure convergence of solutions.
-Two distinct families of $\chi$EFT forces at the next-to-next-to-leading-order (N$^2$LO) are used: N$^2$LO(H{\"u}ther) \cite{HUTHER2020135651} and $\mathrm{\Delta N^2LO_{GO}}$ \cite{PhysRevC.97.024332,PhysRevC.102.054301}, where the later explicitly includes the $\Delta(1232)$ isobar degree of freedom.
+Two distinct families of $\chi$EFT forces at the next-to-next-to-leading-order (N$^2$LO) are used: N$^2$LO(H{\"u}ther)~\cite{HUTHER2020135651} and $\mathrm{\Delta N^2LO_{GO}}$~\cite{PhysRevC.97.024332,PhysRevC.102.054301}, where the latter explicitly includes the $\Delta(1232)$ isobar degree of freedom.